KxSystems/docs/docs/wp/surveillance/index.md

 The image below illustrates a range of brokers that bought and sold equal parts of at least 14 stocks in the same day.
 The size of the bubble represents the number of stocks that were completely closed out and the color indicates the turnover within the day.
 This value can be adjusted to look for traders that partially closed out positions.
 By drilling into the activities of a specific trader (i.e. the highlighted green bubble below) the total volume bought and sold within the day can be examined.

 ![Figure 3](img/image5.jpeg)<br>
 <small>_Figure 3: Turnover ratio to identify traders with high close-out positions (typically day traders).
 The bubble size indicates the number of stocks that were entirely closed out within the day while the color represents the daily profit and loss.
-Image visualized via Kx Dashboards._</small>
+Image visualized via KX Dashboards._</small>

 ![Figure 4](img/image6.png)<br>
-<small>_Figure 4: Volume bought and sold for a broker that had a very high turnover ratio visualized via Kx Dashboards.
+<small>_Figure 4: Volume bought and sold for a broker that had a very high turnover ratio visualized via KX Dashboards.
 In this example it is clear to see almost all of the stocks were close-outs (equal bought/sold)._</small>

 ### Message profiling